 In addition to heartburn, symptoms include regurgitation, burping, nausea, bloating and abdominal pain.
 They most commonly occur after a big meal or when lying down.

 There’s no specific treatment for acid reflux.
 Remedies include antacids, eating smaller meals, and avoiding foods that are likely to cause it to happen.
 A doctor can prescribe acid-blocking medications.

 How Life Insurance Companies Underwrite Applicants with Acid Reflux

 Barrett’s esophagus is another outcome.
 It’s when the tissue lining in your esophagus changes to look like the stomach’s tissue.
-That could put you at increased risk of a rare cancer known as adenocarcinoma.
-It’s cancer that starts in the mucus glands that line the lower part of your esophagus.
+That could put you at an increased risk of rare cancer known as adenocarcinoma.
+It’s cancer that starts in the mucous glands that line the lower part of your esophagus.

 Over-the-counter medications used to treat acid reflux include Prilosec, Tagamet, Zantac, and Nexium.
 They will usually be sufficient to control the condition.
-A prescription medication can be prescribed if the condition turns into acid reflux disease, and will most likely result in a standard rating.
+Prescription medication can be prescribed if the condition turns into acid reflux disease, and will most likely result in a standard rating.